ptayal76/hotshot/README.md

 completed: If an order is accepted by the shop owner and collected by the user after scanning QR, the order moves from pending orders to the user's order history, and the status becomes completed.
 Also, on the shopkeeper's side, it moves to order history and gets completed.

-### Razorpay interface

-On this interface page, the user fills it's bank details and gets the payment done.
-After payment is made, the order removes from the user's cart, and when the shopkeeper accepts the order, it comes to the user's pending orders and the shopkeeper's accepted order.

 ### Collection of order
 Once the order comes in pending orders of the user, there will be an option for QR generation, which contains order-id.
-When the user visits the shop to collect the order, the shopkeeper scans the QR, and if QR is valid, the status updates to completed.# Working of Owner-Side of the App
+When the user visits the shop to collect the order, the shopkeeper scans the QR, and if QR is valid, the status updates to completed.

 # Working of Owner-Side of the App

 Once you click customer sign-in, it redirects to google auth if you are not registered.
-After you are signed in with Google OAuth, a registration form appears for the shopkeeper to fill in its details.
+After you are signed in with Google Auth, a registration form appears for the shopkeeper to fill in its details.
 Once the form is submitted home screen of the owner appears.
+Please wait for a while after Clicking Submit, as it takes a while to upload the picture.

 ### Home screen